Work is underway across all levels of Government is response to the coronavirus (COVID-19) pandemic.

 - Trading Round cancelled for 23 March - Details about the cancellation of the scheduled trading round.

-Should you require further information, please do not hesitate to contact the Gambling Team directly on 131 882 or at CBSGamblingServices [at] sa.gov.au.
+For more information, please contact the Gambling Team on 131 882 or at CBSGamblingServices [at] sa.gov.au.